gokcinar/academic-kickstart/content/post/milliyet/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Front Page News on Turkish Newspaper Milliyet / Milliyet Gazetesi Manşeti"
+title: "Front Page News on Turkish Newspaper"
 subtitle: ""
-summary: "I was featured on the front page news on one of the major newspapers in Turkey.
+summary: "I was featured on the front page news on one of the major newspapers in Turkey."
-1 Aralık 2019 tarihli Milliyet Gazetesi'nin manşetindeydim."
 authors: []
 tags: []
-categories: []
+categories: [press]
 date: 2019-12-26T16:34:52-05:00
 lastmod: 2019-12-26T16:34:52-05:00
 featured: true